New Patients 904-901-4302

 Are your crooked teeth causing you social and confidence issues?
 Do you avoid smiling because of misaligned teeth?

 Crooked teeth are a common dental complaint from patients in Jacksonville, FL.
 While most are concerned about the appearance of their smile, few consider the health problems caused by having crooked teeth.
-Crooked teeth cause some patients to have trouble eating, flossing, and even with speech.
-The most common dental concerns that arise from unaddressed crooked teeth include the following:

 Dr. Donald Alexander is a comprehensive general dentist in Jacksonville, FL.
 With advanced training and experience, he can straighten teeth so that they look beautiful, feel comfortable, and stay healthy.
 Our solutions for crooked teeth can include treatment options with or without braces.

-Options for straightening crooked teeth in Jacksonville
+Options for Straightening Crooked Teeth in Jacksonville

 Invisalign Clear Aligners